-Dual Credit is a program that allows high school students to enroll in college classes, and earn credit toward high school graduation and a college degree.

-There are several different dual credit programs in Hawai'i that academically qualified high school students can participate in.
-The two most common dual credit programs are Early College and Running Start.
+Our Early Admission programs allow high school students to enroll in college classes and earn credits toward high school graduation and a college degree.
+There are several different Early Admission programs in Hawaii that eligible high school students can participate in.
+The most common programs are Early College, Running Start and Jump Start.